Ditching ElasticUtils on Input for elasticsearch-dsl-py

 ...

-The aggregations code here is more complicated mostly because we have to transform the results into a different shape which is better for creating the chart in the front end.
-Otherwise, aggregations is easier to deal with plus it's way more powerful--something this example doesn't show.
+The aggregations code here is more complicated because we have to transform the shape of the results into a different shape which the charting code in the frontend expects.
+Otherwise, aggregations are easier to work with, plus it's more powerful--something this example doesn't show.

 Summary